 With respect to modifications made to borrowers experiencing financial difficulty, a change to the ACL is generally not recorded upon modification since the effect of these modifications is already included in the ACL given the measurement methodologies used to estimate the ACL.
-From time to time, the Company modifies loans by providing principal forgiveness on certain of its real estate loans.
-When principal forgiveness is provided, the amortized cost basis of the asset is written off against the ACL.
+From time to time, the Company may modify loans related to borrowers experiencing financial difficulties by providing multiple types of concessions.
+Typically, one type of concession, such as a term extension, may be granted initially.
+If the borrower continues to experience financial difficulty, another concession, such as principal forgiveness, may be granted.
+When and if principal forgiveness is provided, the amortized cost basis of the asset is written off against the ACL.
 The amount of the principal forgiveness is deemed to be uncollectible; therefore, that portion of the loan is written off, resulting in a reduction of the amortized cost basis and a corresponding adjustment to the ACL.

 Problem Loans.
 Loans are considered delinquent when principal or interest payments are past due 30 days or more.
 Loans on which the accrual of interest has been discontinued are designated as nonaccrual loans.
 Once a loan to a single borrower has been placed in nonaccrual status, management reviews all loans to the same borrower to determine their appropriate accrual status.
 When a loan is placed in nonaccrual status, accrual of interest and amortization of net deferred loan fees or costs are discontinued, and any accrued interest receivable is reversed against interest income.
 Typically, the accrual of interest on loans is discontinued when principal or interest payments are past due 90 days or when, in the opinion of management, there is a reasonable doubt as to collectability in the normal course of business.
 When loans are placed on nonaccrual status, all interest previously accrued but not collected is reversed against current period interest income.
-Income on nonaccrual loans is subsequently recognized only to the extent that cash is received and the loan's principal balance is deemed collectible.
-Loans are restored to accrual status when loans become well-secured and management believes full collectability of principal and interest is probable.
+Payments received on a loan in nonaccrual status are generally applied to its outstanding principal amount, unless there are no doubts on the full collection of the remaining recorded investment in the loan.
+When there are no doubts on the full collection of the remaining recorded investment in the loan.
+When there are no doubts on the full collection of the remaining recorded investment in the loan.
+When there are no doubts on the full collection of the remaining recorded investment in the loan, and there is sufficient documentation to support the collectability of that amount, payments of interest received may be recorded as interest income.
+A loan in nonaccrual status is returned to accrual status when none of the conditions noted when first placed in nonaccrual status are currently present, none of its principal and interest income.
+A loan in nonaccrual status is returned to accrual status when none of the conditions noted when first placed in nonaccrual status are currently present, none of its principal and interest income.
+A loan in nonaccrual status is